 2. Create and lead teams

-A project manager is responsible for all aspects of the project, including leading a team of people who can accomplish the goal.
-They must assemble and manage these individuals by guiding them, training them, and ultimately setting them up for success.
+A good project manager is responsible for all aspects of the project, including leading a team of people who can accomplish the goal.
+They must assemble and manage these individuals by guiding, training, and ultimately setting them up for project success.

-Project managers need to maintain the team dynamic through communication, motivation, and relationship building to create a well-oiled team that can get the job done.
+Project managers must maintain the team dynamic through communication, motivation, and relationship building to create a well-oiled team to get the job done.

 3. Manage resources

-They need to consider which resources are required in order to complete the project.
+They need to consider which resources are required to complete the project.
 This includes tools, people, hardware, equipment, time, and more.

-Thus, these professionals must negotiate appropriate deadlines and discuss the same with teams.
-They also need to ensure that the tools they need fit within the project budget.
+Thus, these professionals must negotiate appropriate deadlines and discuss them with teams.
+They must also ensure that the necessary tools fit within the project budget.

 4. Monitor progress and track roadblocks

-Most of the project manager’s time revolves around tracking progress and ensuring that the project stays on track.
-They need to look at how much is being done and whether it’s being done according to the proper standards.
+Most of the project manager’s time revolves around tracking progress and ensuring the project stays on track.
+They must examine how much is being done and whether it’s done according to the proper standards.

 Progress monitoring often involves status reports, meetings, and informal updates.
-This process will become much easier if the project manager has the correct systems in place so team members know precisely what is expected of them.
+This process will become much easier if the manager has the correct systems so team members know precisely what is expected of them.

 5. Conduct meetings

 Regarding meetings, project managers also need to regularly meet with their team to ensure that everyone is up to date.
 It is ideal for these meetings to be held virtually.
-80% of workers say that communicating virtually makes them more strategic with their daily work.
+80% of workers say that communicating virtually makes them more strategic with their day to day work.

-However, these meetings must be brief and follow a strategic agenda to ensure that time is well-spent.
-Thus, the project manager will need to prepare for the meeting beforehand and steer the meeting in the right direction when it goes off track.
+However, these meetings must be brief and follow a strategic agenda to ensure time is well spent.
+Thus, the project manager will need to prepare for the meeting beforehand and steer the conversation in the right direction when it goes off track.

 6. Manage documentation and reports